Doctor insights on:

-Absolutely, because: Food not absorbed combined with molecules body is eliminating is what makes up fecal material, as modified by all the microbiome living within this material & resulting in feces being about 50% bacteria, by volume or wt.
+Absolutely, because: food not absorbed combined with molecules body is eliminating is what makes up fecal material, as modified by all the microbiome living within this material & resulting in feces being about 50% bacteria, by volume or wt.
 When eating less, body tends to eliminate less & we tend to move less.
 However many additional variables & 2 weeks between evacuating is c/w constipation & promoting problems. ...Read more

 Sir/mam im 21 yrs old weight 45kg.
-I eat enough food but I don't get enough nutrition...
+I eat enough food but i don't get enough nutrition...
 So would u please help me about wht should I get for nutrition?

-I eat very health and definetly eat enough food a day, but even when I get 8 hours of sleep a night, I'm very weak and always exhausted, why?
+I eat very health and definetly eat enough food a day, but even when i get 8 hours of sleep a night, i'm very weak and always exhausted, why?

-When I don't eat enough food I get lightheaded, dizzy, and feel like I am about to pass out.
-What could it be?
+When I don't eat enough food I get lightheaded, dizzy, and feel like i am about to pass out. what could it be?
 Could it be low blood sugar?

-Low blood sugar: The only way you can really tell if it is low blood sugar is to do a glucose check when you are feeling shaky or lightheaded.
+Low blood sugar: the only way you can really tell if it is low blood sugar is to do a glucose check when you are feeling shaky or lightheaded.
 I would suggest just making sure you eat a snack or a protein bar when you are feeling this way.
 Always eat a good breakfast in the morning.
 It starts off your day in the right way.
 Good luck and feel better! ...Read moreSee 1 more doctor answer

 I have an eating disorder and I am struggling to eat enough food.
-If I don't eat enough and I have a strabismus eye surgery next week?
+If i don't eat enough and I have a strabismus eye surgery next week?
 What'll happen?

 Symptoms of dizziness, nauseous with vomiting, frequent headaches, and my body aches.
-Could I be anemic?
+Could i be anemic?
 18. Not sexually active.
-Sometimes I don't eat enough food in a day.
-I may eat once or twice and I don't drink water.
+Sometimes i don't eat enough food in a day.
+I may eat once or twice and i don't drink water.
 Lately I have been dizzy, nauseo

 Low FODMAPs diet: No single diet helps everyone with Crohn's but many benefit from a low FODMAPs diet.
-See http://gutsybynature.
-Com/2014/02/19/fodmaps-and-crohns-disease/ and http://tinyurl.com/zy69zcr Also see https://draxe.com/crohns-disease-diet/ for a lot of other useful information. ...Read more
+See http://gutsybynature.com/2014/02/19/fodmaps-and-crohns-disease/ and http://tinyurl.com/zy69zcr Also see https://draxe.com/crohns-disease-diet/ for a lot of other useful information. ...Read more

 Memory: Probably the best things you can do for memory is regular aerobic exercise and regular restful sleep.
 Foods for memory are way down on the list, but since you asked, a healthy diet including lots of colorful fruits and vegetables is always a good bet.
 Fresh oily fish such as pacific salmon.
 Moderate amounts of caffeinated beverages may help alertness and thus memory. ...Read more

 Processed carbs: Simple sugars and processed carbs should be avoided or limited.
 This includes any flour product..
 The fine grind makes absorption quick, and spikes your blood sugar which increases Insulin and promotes weight gain.
 Good fats such as olive oil and coconut oil are fine in sensible amounts. ...Read moreSee 1 more doctor answer

 Carbs: It is very important to stay away from all carbohydrates, except for vegetables, avoid fruit except for low glycemic berries in small quantities.
 Focus on protein, good forms of fat and green leafy vegetables.
 A wheat-free (gluten-free) diet may also be very helpful as there are many different components to wheat that have been shown to spike blood sugar. ...Read more